-- 1. The council shall review and revise these Rules at least annually, or as needed. - During council discussions, deliberations, and proceedings, the mayor presiding officer-has the primary responsibility to ensure that the council members, staff, and members of the public adhere to these Rules. - 3.
-Any council member who thinks the Rules are being violated may make a "point of order" to call for the presiding officer to enforce the Rules.
+- 1. The council shall review and revise these Rules at least annually, or as needed. - 2.
+During council discussions, deliberations, and proceedings, the mayor has the primary responsibility to ensure that council members, staff, and the public adhere to these Rules. - 3.
+Any council member who thinks the Rules are being violated may make a "point of order" to the Mayor or Mayor Pro Tem to enforce the Rules.